 Happy - Children are at their happiest when they are fascinated with new experiences and in Science, we can offer bangs, mess, fizz and wonder.
-We believe that science should be practical, investigative and inquiry based.
+We believe that science should be practical, investigative and enquiry based.
 We want to hook the children with different trips to the local environment, and practical workshops.

-Respect - Teachers find opportunities to develop children’s understanding of their surroundings by accessing outdoor learning and workshops with WOW visitors and experts.
+Respect - Teachers find opportunities to develop children’s understanding of their surroundings by accessing outdoor learning and workshops with visitors and experts.
 Children are taught to respect their local environment and the world, recognising problems faced such as pollution and deforestation.

 Collaborative – Children are encouraged to work together with their peers to solve problems, ask questions and investigate sharing their knowledge, excitement, and curiosity with each other.
 They will challenge and motivate each other to develop a better understanding of the sciences.